trxe/notes-blog/content/parallel-computing/2_Processes_Threads.md

   - register values
   - **Heap**
   - **Stack**
--- Has it's own address space, not shared
+- Has it's own address space, not shared
-Explicit communication required across processes
+- Explicit communication required across processes

-### Multiprogramming
+### Multiprogramming/Multitasking processes

 To **switch** between contexts, need to incur some **overhead**.
 This is wasted time.